Introduction: Understanding Joint Venture Agreements in Malaysia

 Joint ventures are becoming increasingly popular in Malaysia.
-They are a common way to combine resources and expertise to enable growth, innovation, access new markets, or expand distribution networks.
-Joint ventures are flexible, meaning they can have a specified lifespan and you can limit your business’s exposure to risk and costs whilst gaining access to more significant resources.
+They are a great business opportunity to combine resources and expertise to enable growth, innovation and access to new markets.

-It is becoming common in Malaysia for businesses that want to expand into a new market but lack the resources or knowledge, to tackle the problem by entering joint ventures with companies that have funds or expertise.
-The parties agree on who will contribute what and how to share profit and losses.
+It is becoming common in Malaysia for businesses that want to expand into a new market but need more resources or knowledge to tackle the problem by joining ventures with companies with funds or expertise.
+When entering into a JV business, parties agree on their respective contribution and how to share profit and losses.

-There are two types of joint ventures in Malaysia – incorporated joint ventures and unincorporated joint ventures.
+There are two types of joint ventures in Malaysia: incorporated and unincorporated.

 The main difference between the two is that an incorporated joint venture involves the formation of a new legal entity.
 In contrast, parties to an unincorporated joint venture are not required to form or incorporate a new legal entity.